dreezey/collection_opnsense/docs/source/modules/unbound_forwarding.rst

     "domain","string","false","\-","dom, d","Domain of the host.
 All queries for this domain will be forwarded to the nameserver specified.
 Leave empty to catch all queries and forward them to the nameserver"
     "target","string","true","\-","server, srv, tgt","Server to forward the dns queries to" "port","string","false","53","p","DNS port of the target server"
+    "forward_tcp","boolean","false","false","forward_tcp_upstream, fwd_tcp","Upstream queries use TCP only for transport regardless of global flag tcp-upstream.
+Please note this setting applies to the domain, so when multiple forwarders are defined for the same domain, all are assumed to use tcp only."
     "reload","boolean","false","true","\-", .. include:: ../_include/param_reload.rst

 .. include:: ../_include/param_basic.rst